-The Avaya Virtual Services Platform 8200 supports the following types of link aggregation:
+The Avaya Virtual Services Platform 9000 supports the following types of link aggregation:

 - MultiLink Trunking (MLT)-a statically configured link bundling method.
-MLT is not standards based, but it interoperates with static link methods of other vendors. - IEEE 802.3ad based link aggregation, through the Link Aggregation Control Protocol (LACP), dynamically aggregates links as they become available to a trunk group.
+MLT is not standards based, but it interoperates with static link methods of other vendors.
+If you aggregate links from multiple modules together, MLT can provide not only port redundancy, but also module redundancy. - IEEE 802.3ad based link aggregation, through the Link Aggregation Control Protocol (LACP), dynamically aggregates links as they become available to a trunk group.
 Link Aggregation Control Protocol dynamically detects whether links can be aggregated into a link aggregation group (LAG) and does so after links become available.
 Link Aggregation Control Protocol also provides link integrity checking at Layer 2 for all links within the LAG.